nbah22/genetic-algorithms/README.md

 - Implement printing from pool
 - Add tooltips for settings
 - Try using canvas instead of frames for improved performance on linux

+- Try to find the dependence of number of cycles needed for population to become stable on field size